> Habitat & Distribution

 - See my Bellamya News of 6Oct05 for items about Bellamya Ranching in North Carolina, Bellamya Roundup in Massachusetts, and Bellamya as a Model for Invertebrate Anatomy.

 - The Community Consequences of Bellamya Invasion in Wisconsin lakes were explored in my FWGNA blog post of 18Dec09.
 There was also a nice photo comparing B. chinensis to B. japonica, both juvenile and adult.

-- My FWGNA blog post of 12Sept11, Dispatches from the Viviparid Front, included one item on a citizen's monitoring effort in Wisconsin (with links to some good references) and a second item on hand-controlling Bellamya in Ontario.
+- My FWGNA blog post of 12Sept11, Dispatches from the Viviparid Front, included one item on a citizen's monitoring effort in Wisconsin (with links to some good references) and a second item on controlling Bellamya in Ontario by hand-picking.

 Anon.
 (1995) Exotic Aquatics show

 up in South Carolina.
 South Carolina Wildlife, July-August, p.
 48.